dimamik/legion/README.md

 <!-- MDOC -->

-Legion is an Elixir-native framework for building AI agents.
-Unlike traditional function-calling approaches, Legion agents generate and execute actual Elixir code, giving them the full power of the language while staying safely sandboxed.
+An Elixir framework for building AI agents that write and execute code instead of making function calls.

+Traditional agents call tools one at a time - fetch, wait, decide, fetch again - burning tokens and latency on every round-trip.
+Legion agents write Elixir code that fetches, filters, decides, and acts in a single step, running safely in a sandbox.
+Fewer LLM calls, smarter behavior, full language expressivity.
+[Why code execution beats function calling.](https://www.anthropic.com/engineering/code-execution-with-mcp)

 ## Quick Start

 ### 1. Define your tools

-Tools are regular Elixir modules that expose functions to your agents:
+Tools are regular Elixir modules.
+The LLM sees their source code and can call any public function.

 ```elixir
 defmodule MyApp.Tools.ScraperTool do